Travel Tips for Heavenly Hana

 See our Road to Hana etiquette below.
 This is an important tip.
 An angry Hana local can ruin your trip really quickly.

 Some of the roadside stands are better than others, but all of them are good.
 They bake their breads fresh everyday, and sell so much of it, that they often bake through out the day.
-Fresh Hana Banana Bread isn't cheap, but is a delicacy while on the road.
+Fresh Hana Banana Bread usually runs around $5 per loaf (as of this writing February 2018), but is a delicacy while on the road.
+We recommend stopping at the Twin Falls farmstand.

 The earlier the better.
 The Road to Hana is full of tourists throughout the day, but if you leave before them, you can beat the crowds.
 We suggest that you get up early and drive to some of the last sights along the way and work your way backwards.
 Another way to do it is drive the backside of Haleakala first (if the road is open) and go in the opposite direction.